chef/chef-web-docs/includes_delivery/includes_delivery_ssh_keys_add_to_delivery.rst

       OcF6EvTYYO4RmISD8G+6dm1m4MlxLS53aZQWgYWvRdfNB1DA
       Zo3h9Q== your_email@chef.io

 #.
-Copy the SSH key and add it to |chef delivery|.
+Copy the SSH key and add it to |delivery|.

-   Log into the |chef delivery| web UI as an administrator.
+   Log into the |delivery| web UI as an administrator.

    Select **Users** from the drop-down menu on the upper right.